Thursday 23 – Saturday 25 September 2021

 Tickets £13 (bookable as single/double/four/six seaters)

-Following the announcement of a second national lockdown from Thu 5 Nov – Wed 2 Dec 2020, then another from 4th January 2021 we have rescheduled our November performances of POWER and are delighted to welcome Charmaine Childs back in May 2021.
+Following the announcement of a second national lockdown from Thu 5 Nov – Wed 2 Dec 2020, then another from 4th January 2021, then the announcement of the roadmap, we have yet again had to reschedule our performances of POWER.
+We are delighted to have agreed new dates for Charmaine Childs in September 2021.
 Tickets will be on sale as soon as we can be sure that the performance is able to go ahead.
-There is a further date pencilled for September 2021 if May proves impossible.

 If you’ve already booked a ticket, we’ve emailed you with transfer and other ticket options – for queries email email@example.com.